How to become a Foster Parent

 Many of our team have also fostered themselves so can provide you with honest and frank advice during the process whilst we get to know you and your family and consider the best types of placements which would work well for you.

-Step One: Get in contact
+Step One: Get in contact with our Fostering Team

 Once you've completed our short, online contact form here, we'll give you a call at a suitable time to you for an informal chat.
 This gives us the opportunity to find out a little more about you and vice versa.
 We'll answer any questions you may have in regards to fostering or about us as an independent organisation and if we feel you'd be right for fostering we'll then go on to invite you to a local information evening to find out even more.

-Step Two: Attend an information evening
+Step Two: Attend a Fostering information evening

 Once you've been invited to an information evening, the next step is for you to attend.
 These are held locally to you a couple of times a month and will provide you with a lot more detailed information about fostering and By the Bridge with Cambian.
 The team that present these sessions are friendly, knowledgeable and have even fostered themselves so they really know what they're talking about.
 We'll discuss the fostering process with you, the support, training and pay you'll receive and you'll be able to ask us any questions you may have.
 We'll explain our unique therapeutic fostering approach, and most importantly, help you to decide whether fostering is right for you.

-Step three: Apply to foster
+Step three: Apply to Foster

 If you’d like to proceed and think you’d be able to foster, you will be able to take an application form away with you at the information evening.
 There is a lot of information that we need to gather from you by law, and some information we need to understand to allow us to decide if you are suited to fostering and working with us.
 Your application will be kept confidential and your completed form will be reviewed by our trained recruitment team to ensure you meet the relevant initial criteria, and are right for fostering with us.